xgirma/advanced-state-management-in-react-applications/chapters/ch.04/README.md

 `this.emit` comes from the `EventEmitter`.
 We inherited few methods from it.
 The only thing we care about `EventEmitter` is `on, off` and `emit`.
 On adds event listener.
 Off takes it off.
 And emit tells everyone tha we add an event listener.

 ### using a container patter with flux
-We are not going to manage the state anymore.
+**We are not going to manage the state anymore**.
 Who is going to manage the state for us?
 Flux.
 Hence, no `setState`.

 ```diff
 import React, { Component } from 'react';